 A shotgun is the most versatile firearm you’ll ever own.
-Contrary to what you might see on TV, shotguns do not magically hit every target, and the recoil is not—or at least does not have to be—so brutal that it will knock you off your feet.
-However, while versatile, not every shotgun is equally suited to every shooter or situation.
-With a little research and aforethought, you’ll be ready to choose a shotgun that will perform when needed and be comfortable to shoot.
-Here’s your guide to put you on the right path.
+Contrary to what you might see on TV, shotguns do not magically hit every target, and the recoil is not so brutal that it will knock you off your feet.
+Likewise, not every shotgun is equally suited to every shooter or situation.
+With a little research and forethought, you’ll be ready to choose a shotgun that will perform when needed and be comfortable to shoot.

 I have always loved the .410.
 At a young age, I was introduced to it as an alternative to the .22 long rifle for rabbits and squirrels.
 Due to the shot pattern, it was easier to harvest the fast moving little critters.
 Later, I was introduced to bird hunting and quickly realized those old men were not shooting the .410 to gain an advantage.
 Instead, it was a show of skill on fast-moving Bobwhite’s.
 However, it was when I was first introduced to the .410 for self-defense that I gained a respect for the cartridge.